-Tennessee has developed a HDD Contingency Plan to establish procedures for addressing potential impacts associated with an inadvertent release of drilling mud through hydraulically induced cracks during the HDD process.
-The plan identifies operational procedures and responsibilities for the prevention, containment, and clean-up of drilling mud that has ponded on the ground surface or within a waterbody in relation to an inadvertent release of drilling mud event during HDD operations.
-The HDD Contingency Plan can be found in Attachment L5 of this ECP.
+Tennessee has developed a HDD Contingency Plan to establish procedures for addressing potential impacts associated with an inadvertent release of drilling fluid through hydraulically induced cracks during the HDD process.
+The plan identifies operational procedures and responsibilities for the prevention, containment, and clean-up of drilling fluids that have ponded on the ground surface or within a waterbody in relation to an inadvertent release of drilling fluid event during HDD operations.
+The HDD Contingency Plan can be found in Attachment N5 of this ECP.

-4.6 PLAN FOR UNANTICIPATED DISCOVERIES OF CULTURAL AND PALEONTOLOGICAL RESOURCES AND HUMAN REMAINS

-In order to minimize the potential for the accidental discovery of cultural resources, Tennessee is conducting a detailed archaeological reconnaissance of the proposed Project area.
-A Plan for Unanticipated Discoveries of Cultural and Paleontological Resources and Human Remains has been prepared for the Project to ensure that Tennessee maintains compliance with all applicable regulations concerning the protection of cultural resources.
+4.6 PLAN FOR UNANTICIPATED DISCOVERIES OF CULTURAL AND PALEONTOLOGICAL RESOURCES AND HUMAN REMAINS ensure that Tennessee maintains compliance with all applicable regulations concerning the protection of cultural resources.
 The plan includes procedures and contact information that will be followed in the event cultural resources that have not been previously identified in the construction documents are discovered.
 Tennessee has coordinated with local federally recognized Native American Tribes to ascertain feedback on this plan.
-Tennessee has considered the suggestions made by the Tribes and have incorporated the comments in the plan where applicable.
-The Plan for Unanticipated Discoveries of Cultural and Paleontological Resources and Human Remains is included as Attachment L6 to this ECP.
+Tennessee has considered the suggestions made by the Tribes and has incorporated the comments in the plan where applicable.
+The Plan for Unanticipated Discoveries of Cultural and Paleontological Resources and Human Remains is included as Attachment N6 to this ECP.